ricsam/react-tanstack-table-ui/docs/API.md

 - `renderSubComponent`: Function that returns a React component to be rendered below each row.
 - `underlay`: React component to be rendered inside the table container, below the table content.

+<a id="server-side-rendering"></a>
+#### Server-Side Rendering

+- `initialWidth`: Initial width value used during server-side rendering.
+If using AutoSizer, provide initialWidth to the AutoSizer component instead.
+- `initialHeight`: Initial height value used during server-side rendering.
+If using AutoSizer, provide initialHeight to the AutoSizer component instead.

 <a id="table-ref"></a>
 #### `tableRef`